 IATI offers several APIs.
 If you need an API to work directly with the IATI XML data, you can use the Data API with the IATI Datastore.

 How do I publish my data on the IATI Registry?

-The first step is to create a publisher account on the IATI Registry and get this approved by the IATI technical team.
+The first step is to create a publisher account on the IATI Registry and get this approved by the IATI Secretariat.
 Please see How to register with IATI for detailed instructions.